Feminism in China: International attention

 The timing of the arrest and detention of the feminist five increased the amount of international attention at this event.
 A hashtag campaign #FreetheFive spread news about their arrest quickly and gained support of people from all around the world.
 By the end of their detention, over two million people had signed petitions that demanded their release.

 Several governments and NGOs on women's rights saw their arrest as a provocative and disrespectful action from the Chinese government towards the international feminist community.
 The feminists were arrested right before the International Women's Day and during CCP General Secretary Xi Jinping's preparations to co-host UN summit on women's rights as a celebration of the twentieth anniversary of the Fourth UN Conference on Women in Beijing.
 In reaction Hillary Clinton tweeted, "Xi hosting a meeting on women's rights at the UN while persecuting feminists?
 Shameless."
 Such global diplomatic and media pressure lead to the eventual release of the Feminist Five.

 At the end of 2015, Amnesty International recalled that during "the past two years, the Chinese authorities have stopped the activities of three non-governmental organizations defending the rights of women."
-And that moreover "the Chinese authorities are currently detaining at least 11 women’s rights activists and are persecuting dozens of others."
+And that moreover "the Chinese authorities are currently detaining at least 11 women's rights activists and are persecuting dozens of others."
 Among these was the lawyer Wang Yu, who defended the five activists arrested in March 2015.

 Their release

-After 37 days of detention, on April 13, 2015, the Feminist Five were released on bail.
-They were the first group of social activists in China who were released from detention together.
-Although not in prison, the women are still considered criminal suspects by the Chinese government.
-This restricts their job opportunities, physical mobility and curtails their civil and political rights.
+Following a 37-day period of detainment, the Feminist Five secured their release on bail on April 13, 2015.
+This marked a historic moment as the group became the initial cohort of social activists in China to be liberated from detention simultaneously.
+Despite their release from prison, the Chinese government continues to regard these women as criminal suspects.
+This classification imposes constraints on various aspects of their lives, affecting their employment prospects, restricting their physical movement, and limiting their civil and political rights.